 The Indiana Gentrys

-In 1830, most of the individuals in the 1820 census appeared again in Posey County, Indiana, listed as four families living close together as neighbors.
-These included, besides Reason Gentry, Martin, Pleasant, and Enos Gentry.
-John Gentry and his wife, who were included in the 1820 census was missing and presumed to have died.
-One other member of this family that was missing in the Posey County records, can be accounted for by a Zimri [also Yimri, Zimriah, and Zimry] Gentry who was in Washington County, Illinois in 1820, being listed in the state census, but not the federal census for that county.
-He was joined by Levi Gentry in neighboring St. Clair County, Illinois, in 1830, which was accompanied by the disappearance of his presumed record from the Posey County, Indiana, census.
+The older son of Matthew missing in 1820 can be accounted for by a Zimri [also Yimri, Zimriah, and Zimry Gentry] who was in Washington County, Illinois in 1820, being listed in the state census, but not the federal census for that county.
+He was joined by Levi Gentry in neighboring St. Clair County, Illinois, in 1830.
+The appearance of Levi can be linked to the disappearance of his presumed record from the Posey County census.
 By 1840, Zimri and Levi parted ways and Zimri moved to Greene County, Illinois, while Levi moved to Wayne County, Missouri.
 Levi was present in the 1850 census for Wayne County, born about 1806 in South Carolina.
 He was also in the 1860 Wayne County census listed as born about 1802, also in South Carolina.
 That this is the same Levi as was present with Zimri in Illinois is supported by the fact that one of Levi's sons was named Zimri.
 Zimri was not in the 1850 census, so we do not have a record of his place of birth.
-There is no direct evidence that either man was related to Matthew, but their ages fit right into the pattern of the Matthew Gentry family.
+There is no direct evidence that either man was related to Matthew, but their ages and Levi's birthplace fit right into the pattern of the Matthew Gentry family.

 By 1840, attrition had struck three of the Posey County Gentry families.
 Pleasant Gentry had died but his widow, Hannah, was included in the census along with his children, one of whom incidentally, was named Reason.
 Enos also had died, and in November of 1940, his widow, Rachel, remarried.
 His family apparently moved from Posey to Vanderburgh County, Indiana, between 1830 and 1840.
 Most of his children continued to show up in Vanderburgh County census lists in 1850 and in 1860.
 Martin Gentry had also apparently died between 1830 and 1840, and his widow, Nancy, also remarried in 1845.
 A presumed son of Martin, Martin Jr., was living with Reason Gentry in 1850.
-Another family was added to the census listings in 1840 in the form of Allen Gentry, living close to his sister-in-law, Hannah.
+Another family was added to the Posey County census listings in 1840 in the form of Allen Gentry, living close to his sister-in-law, Hannah.
 He undoubtedly was the brother who was living with Pleasant's family in 1830.
 Allen was also in the 1850 census with a reported age of fifty, and born in Kentucky.
 If correct, this suggests that Nathaniel and his family had left South Carolina just prior to 1800.
-This contradicts the evidence provided by Levi's census report which shows him still present in South Carolina six years later.
+This contradicts the evidence provided by Levi's census report which shows Nathaniel still present in South Carolina two to six years later.
 Allen's age in the 1850 is suspect.
 It does not agree with the expected order of his place among Matthew's children (see chart below).
 It also shows him as being thirteen years older than his wife, whereas in 1840 they were in the same age bracket (born 1800-1810).
 The author suspects that Allen was probably close to ten years younger than suggested by the 1850 census.

 We have noted above as speculative proposals the names of all the sons of Nathaniel and Matthew .
 We have not discussed the possible identification of two apparent daughters of Matthew.
 In the 1850 census for Gibson County, Indiana, Reason Gentry was listed as living with a Minerva Harmon and her family, once in Montgomery Township in September 1850 and then again in Wabash Township in October of that year.
 Minerva was shown as age 53 in one case and as 55 in the second case, and as having been born in South Carolina.
 The combination of her date and place of birth and the fact that Reason was living with her in both instances suggests that Minerva was a daughter of Matthew and a niece of Reason.
 She was included with the Nathaniel family in the 1810 census in Kentucky, but presumably some time thereafter married a man by the name of Harmon who then died before 1850.

-The 1810 and 1830 census records suggest that there was a second daughter of Matthew, whom we suggest was Charlotte Gentry who married Jacob Rauth in 1830 in Posey County.
+The 1810 and 1830 census records suggest that there was a second daughter of Matthew, whom we propose was Charlotte Gentry who married Jacob Rauth in 1831 in Posey County.
 She was one of Matthew's five children who were less than ten years old in the 1810 census, and was probably the presumed sister who was living with Pleasant in 1830.
-Somewhat arbitrarily, based on her marriage and comparing the records of these five individuals, we suggest that this daughter, whatever her name, was the middle member of the five children.
+Somewhat arbitrarily, based on her marriage and comparing the records of these five individuals, we suggest that this daughter was the middle member of the five children.

 Table of Relationships